LucasDelfino92/morrowindsharp/addon.md

 - Run **MWSE-Update.exe** in **C:\Games\Morrowind**.
 - A command window will open and close shortly after, having updated MWSE to the latest version.

-Make it a habit to update MWSE whenever you play Morrowind, and particularly when you download recent mods which rely on MWSE.
+> ℹ️ Make it a habit to update MWSE whenever you play Morrowind, and particularly when you download recent mods which rely on MWSE.
 These may have been developed with the latest update in mind.

 ### Mod config